Transfer efficiency enhancement and eigenstate properties in locally symmetric disordered finite chains: Local resonant scattering picture: localization and symmetrization from transparency

 For our discrete chains, the so-called \textit{effective confining potential} $u_n$ is defined as the inverse of the ``landscape function'' $\tau_n$, in turn given as the site amplitudes of the response $\ket{\tau}$ (solving $H_s \ket{\tau} = \ket{e}$) of the system to a spatially uniform excitation (source term) $\ket{e}$ \cite{Arnold2016_PRL_116_56602_EffectiveConfiningPotentialQuantum,Lyra2015_E_109_47001_DualLandscapesAndersonLocalization}:

 with $e_n = 1$ $\forall n$, where $H_s = H + V_s$ with a constant offset diagonal $V_s$ added such that $u_n > 0$.
-As shown in Ref.\,\onlinecite{Arnold2016_PRL_116_56602_EffectiveConfiningPotentialQuantum}, an eigenstate $\ket{\phi^\nu}$ of $H$ with eigenenergy $\epsilon_\nu$ decays exponentially within regions $n$ where $\epsilon_\nu < u_n$, and can thus have substantial amplitude only in the remaining regions---that is, within local minima of $u_n$ below the threshold $\epsilon_\nu$.
+As shown in Ref.\,\cite{Arnold2016_PRL_116_56602_EffectiveConfiningPotentialQuantum}, an eigenstate $\ket{\phi^\nu}$ of $H$ with eigenenergy $\epsilon_\nu$ decays exponentially within regions $n$ where $\epsilon_\nu < u_n$, and can thus have substantial amplitude only in the remaining regions---that is, within local minima of $u_n$ below the threshold $\epsilon_\nu$.
 In other words, $u_n$ defines the locations to which $\phi^\nu_n$ can be \textit{spatially confined according to its energy}, namely between ``effective barriers'' where $\epsilon_\nu < u_n$.
-At larger $\epsilon_\nu$ the eigenstate will be more delocalized, since such barriers between local $u_n$ minima are exceeded and larger regions are available.
+At larger $\epsilon_\nu$ the eigenstate will be less localized, since such barriers between local $u_n$ minima are exceeded and larger regions are available.

 For discrete (tight-binding) models, eigenstates localize again for higher energies (like, e.\,g., state $\ket{\phi^{489}}$ in \cref{fig:selectedStates}\,(a)), though now confined by a so-called ``dual'' effective potential $u_n'$.
 It is obtained by using $H_s' = V_s' - H$ (with eigenenergies $\epsilon_\nu'$) instead of $H_s$ in \cref{eq:landscape} where, again, the constant offset $V_s'$ is added to have $u_n' > 0$.
 This is shown in \cref{fig:localScattering}\,(a) for a relatively high-energy eigenstate localizing into domain $\DD_5$ of a LRD chain---here an example with $N = 10$ equally sized domains.
 The state is indeed confined between two thick effective barriers of the corresponding $u_n'$ (where $\epsilon_\nu' < u_n'$) close to the borders of the domain.
 Smaller barriers lead to amplitude minima in the domain interior.
 Note here that $u_n$ (and $u_n'$) follows the local symmetry of the original potential $v_n$.